-- Knowledge of modeling and simulation basics. - Knowledge of the typical features of simulation softwares. - Knowledge of the simulation's relationship with optimization and with artificial intelligence.

-- Ability to model logistics systems with analytical and simulation techniques. - Ability to evaluate logistics systems with analytical and simulation tools. - Ability to use simulation software or apply basic programming skills to simulation tasks. - Ability to design logistics systems with simulation.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- a) knowledge: - Knowledge of modeling and simulation basics. - Knowledge of the typical features of simulation softwares. - Knowledge of the simulation's relationship with optimization and with artificial intelligence. - b) skills: - Ability to model logistics systems with analytical and simulation techniques. - Ability to evaluate logistics systems with analytical and simulation tools. - Ability to use simulation software or apply basic programming skills to simulation tasks. - Ability to design logistics systems with simulation. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.